Concrete Volume Calculator: The No-Nonsense Take-Off That Saves You a Wasted Trip to the Merchant

 Volumetric Concrete Lorries and Mixers

-For larger pours, ready-mixed concrete delivered by volumetric lorry or mixer is best.
-These vehicles can mix fresh concrete on-site, and you only pay for what you use.
-Volumetric lorries typically hold between 6 and 10 cubic metres (8–13 cubic yards), but always check with your supplier.
+For larger pours, a ready-mixed delivery by volumetric lorry is the sensible call.
+These vehicles mix fresh concrete on-site, so you only pay for what actually goes down — no waste, no arguments about what's left in the drum.
+Volumetric lorries typically hold between 6 and 10 cubic metres (8–13 cubic yards), but always confirm with your supplier before you book.

 How much concrete volume per bag?